-In November 2020 our Eco-Council celebrated achieving Eco-Schools status and hoisted the Green Flag.
-This is a marker of all the hard work our Eco-Council have put in across the 10 Eco-Schools topics.
+In November 2022 Lingfield Prep Eco Council celebrated achieving Eco-Schools status with Distinction and raised the Green Flag.
+We are the only Surrey School to have been awarded Distinction, and this is a testament to the hard work our Eco Council have put in across the 10 Eco-Schools topics.

 Eco-Schools empowers pupils, raises environmental awareness, improves the school environment and also creates financial savings for schools.
 The Eco-Schools Programme is pupil-led, involving hands-on learning that gets the whole school and the wider community involved in exciting environmental projects.

 Every year during Fairtrade Fortnight, Prep pupils enjoy delicious bakes at our Fairtrade café, with all proceeds going towards supporting fair wages and fair working conditions for farmers around the world.

 Our team of School Eco-Councillors made boxes for their classrooms for collecting board pens and glue sticks to recycle.
 Billions of these items go to landfill each year and, as they are made mainly of plastic, they will not biodegrade.

 The Eco-Council have set up a recycling point for tricky items near the Jockey's car park for objects that can't easily be recycled at home such as crisp packets and cat food pouches.
 Accepted items are listed on the boxes themselves.
 Items which can normally be recycled at home, such as plastic bottles and cardboard, are not accepted in these boxes.

 Every Autumn, volunteers from across the School community take part in apple picking to make juice that can be purchased throughout the School.
 In 2020 the team diversified into plum jam as well.
 Any money raised will go towards environmental projects.

 Annual Apple Picking at Prep School